-One Pencil is a 501(c)(3) public charity non profit organization based in the United States that supports educational programs and community development projects within Namibia, southern Angola, and Bolivia.
+One Pencil is a 501(c)(3) public charity non profit organization based in the United States that supports educational programs, rigerous academic research, and community development projects in southern Africa and South America.
+We currently have ongoing research projects within Namibia, southern Angola, and Bolivia.

 Through your giving, we will build strategic partnerships with local leaders to support educational programs, community development infrastructure projects, and provide disaster relief.
 Current partners include local leaders from the HIZETJITWA Indigenous Peoples Organisation (HIPO) & Ondao Mobile Schools in Namibia, and The Tsimane Gran Consejo & The Tsimane Health and Life History Project in Bolivia.